AGCO Automotive Vehicle Questions Page

 [Back to top]

 If you have the knowledge, time, tools, a place to do the work yourself and you enjoy doing it, vehicle restoration can be an enjoyable hobby.
-If you have to pay to have it done or do not enjoy the work, it can be quite a chore.
+If you have to pay someone to restore the vehicle or do not enjoy the work, it can be a very large chore.
 A vehicle of that age, that has been sitting idle for that long, is likely to have a multitude of issues.
 When vehicles sit idle, dry rot, corrosion and age combine.
 Bearings start to pit, seals get hard and start to leak, hoses dry rot and metal components corrode.

-Very likely when the vehicle starts to be used, other problems may show up.
+Very likely when the vehicle is operated, other problems may show up.
 Air conditioners are prone to leaks and the transmission and differential may need to be addressed.
-It is not that it cannot be done, but it would be best to prepare for a long and expensive project.
+It would be best to prepare for a long and expensive project.

 [Back to top]